Distributive Law

 Be careful!!
 Units count.
 Use the same units for all measurements.
 Examples

-rectangular prism = a b c
+cube = a 3rectangular prism = a b c

 irregular prism = b h